Thank you to Penguin for sending an early finished copy of the book + a set of pins in exchange for this blog post.

 2. Nikolai from The Grisha Trilogy

 PIRATE.
 He’s a pirate prince!
-Honestly, Nikolai is probably tied with Magnus.
-I just love them both so much.
-Nikolai’s witty banter, sarcastic comments, and upbeat attitude in the face of pretty much any situation were so endearing.
-He totally stole the scene in every single book he was in and really deserves his own series!
+Honestly, Nikolai is probably my favorite character ever, but he’s second in the prince list because he’s so much more than that (that makes sense to me ok).
+His witty banter, sarcastic side comments, and upbeat attitude were so endearing.
+He totally stole the scene in every single book and really deserves his own series (pleaseandthankyou Leigh).

 “Nikolai is the epitome of perfection.” – @theravenbibliophile_